saltstack-formulas/airflow-formula/docs/README.rst

 ``airflow.package``
 ^^^^^^^^^^^^^^^^^^^^

-This state will install the airflow package only.
+This state will install the airflow pip package only.

 ``airflow.archive``
 ^^^^^^^^^^^^^^^^^^^^